juw0n/devops-project/telnet-server/Readme.md

 A `container` is a lightweight, isolated, and portable runtime environment created from a `container image`.
 It packages an application with its dependencies, ensuring consistency across development, testing, and production environments.
 When a container starts, a writable layer is added to manage file changes during runtime.
-Containers use Linux n`amespaces` and `cgroups` to provide isolation:
+Containers use Linux `namespaces` and `cgroups` to provide isolation:
 - **Namespaces** restrict what a container can see (e.g., filesystems, processes, networks).
 - **Cgroups** restrict what a container can use (e.g., CPU, memory).